Last Updated on

 ConvertKit is hands down a leader in the autoresponder email tools segment, providing email list marketing automation affordably.
 It will enable you to grow your email list, and then either send a blast email whenever it suits you or send emails to new subscribers over time.

 Compared to Aweber, ConvertKit is relatively a new entrant to the market, and it targets professional bloggers.
-Its target is to make your email processes easier by infusing them with robust features for not just bloggers, but YouTubers, course creators, and podcasters.
+Its target is to make your email processes easier by infusing them with robust features for not just bloggers distributing a blog post, but YouTubers, course creators, and podcasters.

 ConvertKit’s strongest selling points are its ease of use.
 It has a straightforward, intuitive and clean design and a process that makes it easy to navigate their platform.
 It has a simple five options instead of tons of menu items like most tools have, so you really won’t waste much time learning about unnecessary features before you are busy using it in your business.
 Its design also makes it very easy on the eye since it is calm and not distracting.

 This email automation’s tool other strong point is its segmentation process.
 It is a tag-based system that manages subscribers more efficiently and runs automation better too.
 With it, you can apply tags to your subscribers based on their personalized information.
-With personalization becoming one of the most powerful tools in online marketing, this feature can help you build brand loyalty amongst your customers quite quickly.
+With personalization becoming one of the most powerful marketing tool functionalities in online marketing, this feature can help you build brand loyalty amongst your customers quite quickly.

-If for example, you have sent out an email with a few links to your subscribers, ConvertKit gives you the ability to target those readers who click specific links for personalized marketing.
+If for example, you have sent out an email with a few links to your subscribers, ConvertKit gives you the ability to target those readers who click specific links for personalized marketing (optimizing click-through rates).
 The tools can also merge tags, creating fantastic dynamic emails.
 The merge tags feature will allow you to send an email that has information as per the tags applied to a specific subscriber.

 Its new ConvertKit plugin for WordPress will go a mile further and help you to track your blog’s or website’s visitors while applying the necessary tags.
 This handy feature allows for the very effective use of behavior based tags in response to how users interact with a website.